VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/README.txt

 ---
-# Mineclone2-Signs
+# VoxeLibre Signs
 ---
-A reworking of MineClone 2's mcl_signs to be colorable and made to glow.
-Requires Minetest and Mineclone2.
+A reworking of VoxeLibre's mcl_signs to be colorable and made to glow.
+Requires Minetest and VoxeLibre.
 ---

 Created by Michieal (FaerRaven) @ DateTime: 10/14/22 4:05 PM